ropensci/beautier/road_map.md

 ## road map

-From version `1.10` onwards, the interface for one alignment will probably remain stable.
+From version `1.10` onwards, the interface for one alignment will most likely remain stable.

  * `v1.12`: support two alignments
  * `v1.13`: allow shared site model, clock model and tree prior (for two alignments)